rubiojr/rubiojr.github.com/_posts/2013-01-13-getting-openwrt-router-statistics-with-ruby.md

 description: ""
 tagline: ""
 category: hack
-tags: [ruby, openwrt, luci]
+tags: [ruby, openwrt, luci, excon]
 ---

+OpenWRT routers are pretty awesome, and one of the things you can do is retrieve router statistics from [LuCI](http://wiki.openwrt.org/doc/techref/luci) using Ruby and an HTTP client library like [Excon](http://github.com/geemus/excon).

 ## Authentication and router status

-Authenticate, get router status and requequired auth data.
+Authenticate, get router status and the required auth data.

 {% highlight ruby %}
 require 'excon'